lucasvolkmer/d2l-en-branch/chapter_recommender-systems/seqrec.md

-# Sequence-Aware Recommender Systemsistemas de recomendação com reconhecimento de sequência
+# Sistemas de recomendação com reconhecimento de sequência

 In previous sections, we abstract the recommendation task as a matrix completion problem without considering users' short-term behaviors.
 In this section, we will introduce a recommendation model that takes  the sequentially-ordered user interaction logs into account.
 It is a sequence-aware recommender :cite:`Quadrana.Cremonesi.Jannach.2018` where the input is an ordered and often timestamped list of past user actions.
 A number of recent literatures have demonstrated the usefulness of incorporating such information in modeling users' temporal behavioral patterns and discovering their interest drift.